Welcome to Okinawa Churaumi Aquarium

 The Mysteries of Okinawa in Living Color

-Okinawa's wealth of nature, history and culture can be experienced at Ocean Expo Park, a place where you can even play with dolphins.
+Okinawa's wealth of nature, history and culture can be experienced at Ocean Expo Park, a place where you can even enjoy a dolphin show.

-Okinawa Churaumi Aquarium is one of many popular attractions at Ocean Expo Park.
+Okinawa Churaumi Aquarium is one of many popular facilities at Ocean Expo Park.

 At the Aquarium, an intriguing world of marine life found in Okinawa is spread out before you.
 A sea of coral dazzled with sunlight exhibits living coral colonies in large scale.

 With its enormous capacity, a gigantic tank called The Kuroshio Sea Tank the largest fish in the world, the whale shark, and the world's first successfully bred-in-captivity manta can also be seen.
-Moreover, you can experience the sea of Okinawa when you journey into the deep sea attraction, which recreates Okinawa's mystery-enshrouded deep sea.
+Moreover, you can experience the sea of Okinawa when you journey into the deep sea, which recreates Okinawa's mystery-enshrouded sea.

-We hope to see you soon at Okinawa Churaumi Aquarium, where new encounters and discoveries await each time you visit!
+We hope to see you at Okinawa Churaumi Aquarium, where new encounters and discoveries await each time you visit!